mikolalysenko/point-in-big-polygon/README.md

 ## Constructor

-### `var classifyPoint = require("point-in-big-polygon")(loops[,clockwise])`
+### `var classifyPoint = require("point-in-big-polygon")(loops)`
-Preprocess a polygon given by a collection of oriented loops to handle point membership queries.
+Preprocess a polygon given by a collection of clockwise oriented loops to handle point membership queries.

 * `loops` are a collection of oriented loops representing the boundary of the polygon.
 These loops must be manifold (ie no self intersections or dangling edges).
-* `clockwise` is an optional parameter, which if set changes the sign of the classification function.

 **Returns** A point membership function that can be used to classify points relative to the function